Ian Bishop (footballer): Personal life

-Bishop claims that false accusations that he was gay and in a relationship with friend and team mate Trevor Morley was the reason behind him not being called up to the England team.
-Bishop said "Whether people think I was good enough or not, I wasn’t going to displace Gazza (Paul Gascoigne), But other players did get caps and jumped ahead of me in the queue.
+Bishop claims that false accusations that he was gay and in a relationship with friend and teammate Trevor Morley was the reason behind him not being called up to the England team.
+Bishop said "Whether people think I was good enough or not, I wasn't going to displace Gazza (Paul Gascoigne), But other players did get caps and jumped ahead of me in the queue.
 And I heard rumours at the time that someone from the international set-up asked about my sexuality.
-My manager asked why I wasn’t in the next England B squad.
+My manager asked why I wasn't in the next England B squad.
 Why, after one game, was I not involved?
 He was my friend and I was watching him suffer.
-I was also getting abuse for no reason whatsoever.”
+I was also getting abuse for no reason whatsoever."

 Bishop now resides in Miami, Florida.
-He played in the Party Poker’s World Series main event in the MGM Grand in Las Vegas.
+He played in the Party Poker's World Series main event in the MGM Grand in Las Vegas.